instructlab/instructlab-bot/README.md

 The current GitHub workflow in a PR is:

 1. PR is opened by the Contributor.
-2. Bot replies, "Thanks for your contribution, Run `@instruct-lab-bot generate` to generate training data based on your seed questions for your approval."
-3. User runs `@instruct-lab-bot generate` in a comment on the PR.
+2. User runs `@instruct-lab-bot generate` in a comment on the PR.
-4. Bot generates data using `lab generate` and stores it in an object store (S3).
+3. Bot generates data using `lab generate` and stores it in an object store (S3).
-5. Bot replies: "Here is the generated data ..."
+4. Bot replies: "Here is the generated data ..."

 ## Components